dagraham/etm-dgraham/README.md

 ### `@r`:
       c: count: integer number of repetitions,
+      d: monthday: list of integers 1 ...
+31,
-      E: easter: number of days before (-), on (0) or after (+) Easter,
+      e: easter: number of days before (-), on (0) or after (+) Easter,
       h: hour: list of integers in 0 ...
 23,
       i: interval: positive integer,
-      m: monthday: list of integers 1 ...
-31,
-      M: month: list of integers in 1 ...
+      m: month: list of integers in 1 ...
 12,
       n: minute: list of integers in 0 ...
 59,
       s: set position: integer,
-      u: until: datetime,
+      u: until: datetime (&u takes precedence over &c),
       w: weekday: list from SU, MO, ..., SA possibly prepended with a positive or negative integer,

 ### `@j`:
       a: alert: (list of timeperiods[: cmd[, list of cmd args]]),